IBM Cloud Docs

 }

-Classic infrastructure, Functions, Power Systems: Additional parameters are required when configuring the IBM Cloud Provider plug-in.
+Classic infrastructure, Functions, Power Systems: Extra parameters are required when configuring the IBM Cloud Provider plug-in.
 To find sample configurations for these services, see Specifying the provider block.

-Now that you configured the IBM Cloud Provider plug-in for your resource you can start using Terraform on IBM Cloud to initialize, execute plan and apply commands to provision the resource.
-For more information, about Terraform commands to test your configuration, see Provisioning IBM Cloud resources.
+Now that you have configured the IBM Cloud Provider plug-in for your resource, you can start by using Terraform on IBM Cloud to initialize, execute plan, and apply commands to provision the resource.
+For more information about Terraform commands to test your configuration, see Provisioning IBM Cloud resources.

-For an overview of the Terraform resources and data sources that you can use, see the Index of Terraform on IBM Cloud resources and data sources.
+For an overview of the Terraform resources and data sources that you can use, see the Terraform on IBM Cloud resources and data sources.